Variable checkerspot: Mating plugs

 Female butterflies regularly mate more than once.
 Females can internally store the sperm of many males at one time, but the sperm of the most recently mated male is the one that usually fertilizes the female.
 While seeking out multiple mates can lead to increased parasite exposure and predation risk, female butterflies can often benefit from remating by receiving more material resources from males and increasing the genetic diversity of their offspring.
 Virgin females are found to engage in remating behavior more frequently than recently mated females.

 Remating behavior by a female harms her most previous mate, who could lose his paternity if another male's sperm fertilizes the female.
 Thus, after males produce the spermatophore, they pass an additional gland secretion that spills out of the female's copulatory opening, forming a mating plug that hardens within a few hours of copulation.
 As the female variable checkerspot has two genital openings, this secretion does not impact oviposition ability.
 The mating plug protects the male's paternity by acting as a mechanical barrier to reinsemination by preventing other males from penetrating the female.

 Group behavior

 During the flight season, large groups of variable checkerspot butterflies can be found across western North America.
 Individual butterflies are capable of recognizing suitable areas rich in larval food plants and do not usually linger in other parts of the landscape.
 This leads to populations of butterflies that are small, isolated and clearly separated from other populations.
 Females do not fly as much as males, who frequently fly around their habitats and perch in open areas while searching for female mates.

 Flight times for the variable checkerspot vary regionally.
-Usually, the flight season lasts from April to June in California and Oregon, while it normally takes place from June to July further north and in higher elevations.
+Usually, the flight season lasts from April to June in California and Oregon, while it normally takes place from June to July farther north and in higher elevations.